darsigangothri06/Food-Ordering-System/README.md

  **Cart :**

- * Display the total cost of your orders.
+ * Display the items, count and total cost of your orders.
  * Confirm your order and enjoy your food :hamburger:.